 - 1 Most AHA surveys do not cover a January-to-December calendar year for every hospital.
-The number of hospitals for 1988-1991 are based on the HCUP calendar-year version of the AHA Annual Survey files.
+The numbers of hospitals for 1988-1991 are based on the HCUP calendar-year version of the AHA Annual Survey files.
 To create a calendar-year reporting period, data from the AHA surveys must be apportioned in some manner across calendar years.
 Survey responses were converted to calendar-year periods for 1988-1991 by merging data from adjacent survey years.
-The number of hospitals for 1992-1998 are based on the AHA Annual Survey files. - 2 Carlson, B.L., A.E.
+The numbers of hospitals for 1992-1999 are based on the AHA Annual Survey files. - 2 Carlson, B.L., A.E.
 Johnson, and S.B.
 Cohen (1993).
 An Evaluation of the Use of Personal Computers for Variance Estimation with Complex Survey Data.
-Journal of Official Statistics, Vol. 9, No. 4, 795-814. - 3 Duffy, S.Q. and J.P.
-Sommers (1996, March).
-Calculating Variances Using Data from the HCUP Nationwide Inpatient Sample.
-Rockville, MD: Agency for Health Care Policy and Research.
+Journal of Official Statistics, Vol. 9, No. 4, 795-814.